Yandex Cloud

 • Example

-Managed Service for ClickHouse® allows you to analyze data by applying CatBoost machine learning models without additional tools.
+Managed Service for ClickHouse® enables data analysis using CatBoost ML models without any additional tools.

 To apply a model, add it to your cluster and call it in an SQL query using the built-in catboostEvaluate() function.
-After running this query, you get model predictions for each row of input data.
+This query will return model predictions for each row of the input data.

-Read more about the catboostEvaluate() function in the ClickHouse® documentation.
+Read more about the catboostEvaluate() function in this ClickHouse® article.

 Before adding a modelBefore adding a model

-Managed Service for ClickHouse® only works with readable models uploaded to Yandex Object Storage:
+Managed Service for ClickHouse® only works with models uploaded to Yandex Object Storage and accessible for reading:

-1. To link your service account to a cluster, assign the iam.serviceAccounts.user role or higher to your Yandex Cloud account.
+1. To attach a service account to a cluster, assign the iam.serviceAccounts.user role or higher to your Yandex Cloud account.

 2. Upload the trained model file to Yandex Object Storage.

-3. Connect the service account to the cluster.
-You will use your service account to configure permissions to access the model file.
+3. Attach the service account to the cluster.
+You will use this service account to configure access to the model file.

 4. Assign the storage.viewer role to the service account.

-5. In the bucket's ACL, add the READ permission to the service account.
+5. In the bucket ACL, add the READ permission to the service account.

 6. Get a link to the model file.